Photo of the Alliant Energy Center Coliseum taken by Beth Skogen at a past Great Midwest Alpaca Festival.

 Mark Shillcox, Shillcox Shamrock Lines, Secretary & Seminar Coordinator

-Lynne Johnson, Sauk Creek Alpacas, Web Manager & Publicity
+Lynne Johnson, Sauk Creek Alpacas, Webmaster/Publicity

 GLAA Board of Directors